-We relate our work to previously published research in the area of power-aware scheduling algorithms.
+We relate our work to previously published research on power-aware scheduling algorithms.
 The main technique used is Dynamic Voltage scaling (DVS), which in the context of real-time systems aims at reducing power consumption without negatively affecting the timing properties of tasks.

-Most DVS algorithms for real-time systems reclaim the unused bandwidth of tasks that finish their execution faster than their worst-case execution times indicate.
-The VBS process model differs from the standard model in that it assumes constant execution time for an action.
+Most DVS algorithms for real-time systems reclaim the unused time generated by tasks that finish their execution faster than their worst-case execution times indicate.
+The notion of load in our model is different than the notion of worst-case execution time in classical scheduling.
+The load describes the actual amount of CPU time that an action takes.
+Furthermore, even if the load is unknown, an action will execute for exactly the same amount of CPU time in each period, specified by the limit (budget), except the last period in some cases.
+Hence, the classical methods of speculating on early completions of processes for reducing power consumption are not directly applicable to VBS.
+As a result, our power-reduction algorithms appear to be largely orthogonal to existing ones.
 Furthermore, we aim at reducing CPU power consumption while maintaining temporal isolation on the level of actions rather than tasks.
 In [12, 11], periodic processes with deadlines equal to periods are considered.
 There are two phases, an offline phase, which calculates the voltage level such that, if all processes run for their worst-case execution times, the timing requirements are still met, and an online phase which tries to reclaim unused execution time.
 In addition to the two phases, the work in [16] presents a look-ahead mechanism that tries to reduce power consumption beyond the conservative approaches by determining future computation needs of processes.
 A static optimal solution assuming worst-case workload, online speed reduction considering actual workload, and an online speculative speed adjustment to anticipate early completions are presented in [2].
 Other studies use similar approaches by relaxing the periodicity assumption on the process model [17, 19].
-Similar to our algorithm, the work in [17] modifies the frequency of EDFscheduled systems at runtime according to the current utilization of released tasks.
+Similar to our algorithm, the work in [17] modifies the frequency of EDF-scheduled systems at runtime according to the current utilization of released tasks.